AlexHibo/Entropy-SGLD/README.md

 ## PAC-Bayes Bound (Attempted)

 An attempt was made to compute the PAC-Bayes generalization bound using the KL divergence estimator described in Appendix C.3.2 of the paper (Monte Carlo estimation of KL(P_exp(−ℓ) ‖ P)).
-Due to instability in the estimator — including negative KL values — this part was left incomplete in favour of focusing on the main training algorithm and its empirical evaluation.
+Due to instability in the estimator, including negative KL values, this part was left incomplete in favour of focusing on the main training algorithm and its empirical evaluation.

 ---